Purity and quasi-split torsors over Pr\"ufer bases: Geometry of schemes over Pr ufer bases

 Let $R$ be a Prüfer domain, $X$ a scheme flat and of finite type over $R$, and $A$ the local ring of $X$ at a point $x\in X$.
 So $A$ is coherent.
 Knaf proved \cite{Kna08}*{Theorem~1.1} that $A$ is coherent regular if and only if $\wdim(A)$ is finite; moreover, in this coherent regular case we have (\emph{cf.}~\Cref{fibre criterion coh reg}~(ii))

 where $\fq\subset R$ lies below $x$ and we have $\wdim(R_{\fq})=0$ whenever $x$ lies over $\Frac R$ otherwise $\wdim(R_{\fq})=1$.
-Besides, if $A$ is coherent regular, then $A\otimes_R \kappa(\fq)$ is Cohen-Macaulay and even Noetherian regular if $R_{\fq}$ or, equivalently, $A$, is non-Noetherian (\cite{Kna08}*{Theorem~1.3}).
-Conversely, we have seen that the regularity of $A\otimes_R \kappa(\fq)$ implies the regularity of $A$ (\emph{cf.} \Cref{coh of V-flat ft alg}~\ref{G-R 17.4.1 bound}).
+Besides, if $A$ is coherent regular, then $A\otimes_R \kappa(\fq)$ is Cohen-Macaulay and even Noetherian regular if $R_{\fq}$, or equivalently, $A$ is non-Noetherian (\cite{Kna08}*{Theorem~1.3}).
+Conversely, we see that the regularity of $A\otimes_R \kappa(\fq)$ implies the regularity of $A$ (\emph{cf.} \Cref{coh of V-flat ft alg}~\ref{G-R 17.4.1 bound}).
 We formulate these into the following.